Brazil

 Supplementary Project

-Examples of supplementary projects are taking classes of your interest at the university, researching issues related to Brazil, engaging in volunteer activities, developing new skills, or combining these.
+Examples of supplementary projects include auditing classes at the host university, researching issues related to Brazil, engaging in volunteer activities, developing new skills, or a combination of these.

 Housing Arrangements

-ETAs must reach out to their program managers at the assigned host university or respond to their email messages as soon as possible to discuss housing options before arrival in Brazil.
+Very rarely can a host institution provide accommodation, but all host professors will help grantees find a place to stay for the early stages of the grant.
+ETAs must reach out to their program managers at the assigned university or respond to their email messages as soon as possible to explore housing options before arrival in Brazil.

 Dependents

 The grant does not provide financial or logistical support for dependents.
-Also, because ETAs are placed at universities throughout the country where limitations for family housing, schooling, and/or child care may exist, dependents shouldn't accompany grantees for the full grant term.
+Also, because ETAs are placed at universities throughout the country where limitations on family housing, schooling, and child care may exist, dependents shouldn't accompany grantees for the full grant term.

 Nature of Assignment

-One should expect to spend up to 30 hours per week of classroom teaching, planning time included.
-Specific teaching assistantship activities can vary from institution to institution and depend on the ETA's background and qualifications.
+Grantees should expect to spend 30 hours per week of classroom teaching, planning time included.
+Specific teaching assistantship activities will differ from institution to institution, according to their needs.
+They also vary depending on the ETA's background and qualifications.
+Finalists who are selected for this award can expect to receive a list of possible activities that other ETAs have developed at their host institutions.

 Funding